nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 > Useful?
 Let’s define “useful” as whatever ultimately helps you do what you need to do, be who you want to be, or feel at peace.
 The word “ultimately” is there as a reminder of long-term consequences. ...

 There's a balance here.
-A useful belief now might be hurtful in the future.
+A useful belief now might be hurtful in the future. *Also useful does not mean pain free or comfortable.
+It could be the opposite, a useful belief might be proper to be painful in order to prevent you from repeating a certain behavior. e.g you overpaid on taxes due to a technicality that could have easily been avoided.*

 Useful not true ideas:
 - Beware of truth, use it carefully (my favorite chapter page 70)